DrikaDev/DrikaDev/README.md

 💻 I've started my studies with programming this year and I´m loving it!\
 🚀 I want to be a Front-End Developer or a Full Stack!\
-🌱 I already know HTML and CSS and I’m currently learning JavaScript, Node.Js and React.\
+🌱 I have solid knowledge with HTML and CSS and I’m currently learning JavaScript, Node.Js and React.\
 ✨ I have one background in Human Resources and another one in Secretarial, and a postgraduate degree in Translation English/Portuguese.

 ##